ncatlab/nlab-content/pages/5/4/2/0/245/content.md

 ## Idea

 Intuitively speaking, a braided monoidal category is a category with a tensor product and an isomorphism called the 'braiding' which lets us 'switch' two objects in a tensor product like $x \otimes y$.
+Thus the tensor product is "commutative" in a sense, but not as coherently commutative as in a [[symmetric monoidal category]].

+A braided monoidal category is a special case of the notion of [[braided pseudomonoid]] in a [[braided monoidal 2-category]].

 ## Definition
  {#Definition}